tag1consulting/google-drupal/README.md

 1. `ddev ssh`
 1. `cd web/core`
 1. `../../vendor/bin/phpunit --group Performance`
-1. Go to http://localhost:3000 to see the traces in the grafana  UI
+1. Go to http://localhost:3000 to see the traces in the grafana  UI (under explore)
+1. Go to dashboards in the grafana UI, then import the Umami dashboard from the /dashboards folder